autolab/autolab.github.io/_posts/2015-03-26-autolab-autograding-for-all.markdown

 This opens the door to iterative learning: students are alerted to incorrect solutions immediately, enabling them to hone in on and fix troubling mistakes in their code.
-Over the course of one assignment, this feedback loop can run any number of times; each time, the student learns something that they would have forgotten had the assignment been graded manually.
+Over the course of one assignment, this feedback loop can run any number of times; each time, the student learns something above what they would have had the assignment been graded manually.

 # Fostering Community